apollorio/wp-event-manager/readme.txt

 = [3.1.25] 04-03-2022 =

-Fixed - Event Organizers Listing Related Issues
+Fixed - Event djs Listing Related Issues
 Fixed - The Code Display At The Backend Setting
 Fixed - The Display Of Event Type
 Fixed - Shortcode Related Issue With Elementor